web3mammon/Klariqo-AI-Voice-Systems/README.md

 ### Browser Testing
 1. Go to `http://your-ngrok-url/test`
 2. Click "Call +919876543210" (update with your number)
-3. Answer the call and pretend to be a school principal
+3. Answer the call and pretend to be a parent asking about admission
-4. Experience Nisha pitching Klariqo with ultra-low latency!
+4. Experience Nisha handling your inquiry with ultra-low latency!

 ### API Testing
 ```bash